THANKS FOR STOPPING BY.

 Feeling the clock, meal penalties…the work almost always suffers.
 People give you their best when you feed and treat them well.
 Full stop.

-• Actors who love rehearsal are my favorite.
+Actors who love rehearsal are my favorite.
 I can work with anyone, but I come from a theatre background, and I know full well the benefits of proper rehearsal.
-That being said, I encourage play and discovery in rehearsal, and some actors haven’t experienced that freedom of exploration and the depth of performance that can give an artist.
-You can have the fluffiest budget, the shiniest gadgets, the best choreographed oners in the world, but if the actors aren’t connected, no one will care.
-Moreover, it gives actors the power to inspire me to highlight their choices that can more deeply connect the audience to a character or arc.
+That being said, I encourage play and discovery in at all phases.
+Some actors haven’t experienced that freedom of exploration and the depth of performance that can give them.

 Two powers that be have totally different ideas about how a shot should go, and they are both digging their heels in.
 They debate the merits of the different options to death.
 By the time that people are all worked up and huffy, there’s an uncomfortable energy on the set, and we could have just shot it both ways.